Why e-commerce rules for global trade are critical to economic prosperity

 The rapid pace and scale of technological change and global flows of information, among other forces, are disrupting labour markets and fundamentally altering the future of work.

-While these shifts may create economic growth, new jobs and flexible work, they may also lead to the automation and consequent disappearance of routine,
+While these shifts may create economic growth, new jobs and flexible work, they may also lead to the automation and consequent disappearance of routine, manual roles.

 Technological advancements, despite the disruption, also create opportunities for expansion into global markets for sectors of the population excluded from more traditional trade mechanisms.